alextpoe/orbo/README.md

 Additionally, I plan on making the game more visually appealing and keeping track of high scores.

-Finally, I plan on making this a mobile game using either React Native or learning iOS.
+Finally, I plan on making this a mobile game using either React Native or Objective-C/Swift.

-### Comments

-Users will be able to leave comments on tasks and projects.

-### Due Dates

-Tasks and projects will be assigned due dates.

-### Notifications

-When tasks are completed, when comments are posted, and when due dates are upcoming, the user will receive a notification.